PaNOSC-ViNYL/ase/doc/ase/calculators/turbomole.rst

 If ``numerical hessian`` is defined then the force constant matrix will be computed numerically using the script NumForce.
-The keys can be *'central'* indicating use of central differences (boolean type) and *'delta'* specifying the coordinate displacements in Angstrom (type float).
+The keys can be *'central'* indicating use of central differences (type *bool*) and *'delta'* specifying the coordinate displacements in Angstrom (type *float*).

 Some parameter names contain spaces.
 This means that the preferred way to pass the parameters is to construct a dictionary, for example:

 .. code:: python

-  params = { 'task': 'optimize',
+  params = {'task': 'optimize',
             'use resolution of identity': True,
             'ri memory': 2000,
             'scf iterations': 80,
-             'force convergence': 0.05 }
+            'force convergence': 0.05}
   calc = Turbomole(**params)

-Using the todict() method, the parameters of an existing Turbomole calculator object can be stored in a flat dictionary and then can be re-used to create a new Turbomole calculator object:
+Using the todict() method, the parameters of an existing Turbomole calculator object can be stored in a flat dictionary and then re-used to create a new Turbomole calculator object:

 .. code:: python